zkreveal/contracts/README.md

 ## Roadmap

-Future roadmap may include Protected Delivery or Escrow Mode, but those are not part of zkReveal v1.
+Future roadmap may include Protected Delivery, Escrow Mode, or gateway adapters for pay-from-other-chain UX, but those are not part of zkReveal v1.

+The v1 core is intentionally focused on receipt-mode settlement and off-chain fulfillment.